ialbert/biostar-central/docs/recipes/command-line.md

 # Commands

-Here are commands and options for site administrator that have shell access to the server
+Site administrator with shell access to the server can use these commands to interact with the recipes platform in an automated fashion.

 ## Create a Project